-The Rights are freely transferable until the close of business on the last Business Day (defined below) prior to the Expiration Date.
-The Partnership will seek to list the Rights on the NYSE; however, there can be no assurance that the Rights will be accepted for listing on such exchange or that a market for the Rights will develop.
-Rights may be sold by a Rights Holder on or before the last Business Day prior to the Expiration Date.
+The Rights are freely transferable until the close of business on the last Business Day prior to the Expiration Date.
+The Rights will be listed on the NYSE under the symbol "ACP.RT."
+Although there can be no assurance that a market for the Rights will develop, trading in the Rights on the NYSE may be conducted until the close of trading on the last Business Day prior to the Expiration Date.
+Trading of the Rights on the NYSE will be conducted on a when issued basis from February 27, 1995 through March 1, 1995 and on a regular way basis from March 2, 1995 through the last Business Day prior to the Expiration Date.
+Rights Holders are urged to obtain a recent trading price for the Rights on the NYSE from their broker, bank, financial adviser or the financial press.
 The Partnership is not responsible if Rights cannot be sold and has not guaranteed any minimum sales price for the Rights.
 For purposes of this Prospectus, a "Business Day" means any day on which trading is conducted on the NYSE.